 This post may contain affiliate links.
 Please read my disclosure policy.

-- If you use organic potatoes, you can leave the peel on, make sure you clean it very well.
+- If you use organic potatoes, you can leave the peel on.
+However, make sure you clean it very well.
 This will add some nice texture to the potatoes.
-If you are looking for super creamy potatoes, in that case peel them.
+Also, if you are looking for super creamy potatoes, in that case peel them.
 I prefer mine creamy and chunky at the same time.

-- Use vegan butter, don’t shy away from it, it will add that delicious buttery taste we all love in mashed potatoes
+- In addition, use vegan butte.
+Don’t shy away from it, it will add that delicious buttery taste we all love in mashed potatoes.

-- Keep some of the water in which you boiled the potatoes, when you mash them, you can add a little to make them softer
+- Also, keep some of the water in which you boiled the potatoes.
+Because, when you mash them, you can add a little to make them softer.

 Toppings for Loaded Vegan Mashed Potatoes:

 - Caramelize some onions and bell peppers until they are browned and soft and mix them into the Vegan Mashed Potatoes

 - Also, caramelized mushrooms, onions and a bit of truffle oil to add amazing flavor and also make the dish more gourmet